thuynh26/cmpm121-Final/README.md

 - Inventory: players can scroll the mouse wheel to cycle between muliple items (previously could only hold one).
 - Movement: player can use WASD to move around scene.

+## F2 Team REFLECTION

+Since our F1 devlog, our overall game plan has become more focused and defined on creating space themed escape room inspired game.
+Early on, we weren't thinking mostly about a physics puzzle mechanic (launching or bouncing objects in interesting ways), but it was hard to anchor that in meaningful player goals and narrative.
+As we moved into F2 and started wiring up rooms, doors, and an inventory, it became clearer that a small sequence of rooms with a clear escape goal would make better use of point and click adventure tropes.

+## Reflection – F2

+As we implemented the F2 requirements, we've been able to clarify our scope and idea of our game.
+After F1, we knew that a pinball game idea was exciting but too vague and technically demanding for our timeline, and it was difficult to naturally intertwine it with point and click game play.
+As we implemented the F2 requirements, we found that our physics work, inventory implementation and use of multiple rooms would work really well for an escape room -esque game experience.
+That naturally led us to design a physics-based puzzle where the player must pick up an item and then throw it accurately to hit a target that unlocks the path to the next room.
+This satisfies the requirement for a skill based physics puzzle that influences progress and can additionally be expanded on as the game grows.
+From here, we need to work on level designs, refactoring our code, and polishing our logic systems.